 A study of the functioning of the human organ systems with normal and clinical considerations.
 Prerequisites: CHEM 121 and 122.
-(Odd years only.)

 BIOL 334.
-Microbiology.
-(S) (4)
+Microbiology. (on demand) (4)

 An introduction to the classification, morphology, physiology, and genetics of the bacteria, fungi, viruses, and micrometazoans, as well as their roles in nature, health, and industry.
 Laboratory work stresses techniques for the culture and identification of micro-organisms.
 A portion of the course is devoted to immunology.
 Prerequisites: BIOL 111, CHEM 121 and 122.
 BIOL 361 is highly recommended.
-(Even years only.)
+(On demand.)